Reduction systems and degree bounds for integration: Complete reduction systems

 Allowing arbitrary semigroup orders on monomials, we give a refinement of Norman's completion process in the following.
-So, instead of just adding new rules and keeping track of pairs of rules that have not been dealt with yet, we modify existing rules so that critical pairs no longer arise after they were dealt with.
-To this end, when handling critical pairs in Algorithm~\ref{alg:RefinedCompletion}, we split the reduction rule with larger $\lm_t(Q)$ into two parts: in the part that overlaps with the second rule to form a critical pair we eliminate $\lt_t(P)$ in line~\ref{line:spoly2} as before, while the part where the condition of the second rule is not satisfied is used to replace the original rule.
+Namely, instead of just adding new rules and keeping track of pairs of rules that have not been dealt with yet, we modify existing rules so that critical pairs no longer arise after they were dealt with.
+To this end, when handling critical pairs in Procedure~\ref{proc:RefinedCompletion}, we split the reduction rule with larger $\lm_t(Q)$ into two parts according to the condition $B$ of the other rule.
+In the part where this condition $B$ is satisfied, we eliminate $\lt_t(P)$ in line~\ref{line:spoly2} as before, while the part where $B$ is not satisfied is used to replace the original rule.
 Forming the latter part in line~\ref{line:remainingcase} makes it necessary to deal with more general conditions than conjunctions of equations only, allowing logical combinations of equations and inequations at least.
-In addition, in order to delay creating new rules as much as possible, we do further reductions before creating new reduction rules from $(P,Q,B)$ computed in line~\ref{line:spoly2}.
+In addition, in order to delay creating new rules for as long as possible, we do further reductions before creating new reduction rules from $(P,Q,B)$ computed in line~\ref{line:spoly2}.
 Altogether, this reduces the number of critical pairs being considered.
 This even causes the refined version to terminate in some cases where Norman's original completion process does not terminate.
-In the appendix, we look at such an example in detail.
+In Section~\ref{sec:NormanTanLogExample}, we look at such an example in detail.

-In short, the main differences of Algorithms \ref{alg:NormanCompletion} and \ref{alg:RefinedCompletion} are that our refined version removes reduction rules in line~\ref{line:removerule}, which never happens in the original version, and that an inner loop reduces $(P,Q,B)$ further before adding new rules to the reduction system.
-Moreover, we reduce conditional identities during the algorithm only by rules that have smaller offset so that $\lm_t(Q)$ does not change during reduction.
+In short, the main differences between Procedures \ref{proc:NormanCompletion} and \ref{proc:RefinedCompletion} are that our refined version removes reduction rules in line~\ref{line:removerule}, which never happens in the original version, and that an inner loop reduces $(P,Q,B)$ further before adding new rules to the reduction system.
+Moreover, we reduce conditional identities during the procedure only by rules that have smaller offset so that $\lm_t(Q)$ does not change during reduction.
 This preserves exact offset of rules, as Lemma~\ref{lem:exactoffset} will show.